ax-va/Python-Selenium-Raghavendra-2021/README.md

 You can see the examples in the 'examples' directory and the tests in the 'tests' one.
 In the 'utils' folder, the Highlighter class is written for highlighting HTML elements.
 In the same folder, the Screenshoter class encapsulates taking screenshots to make this task easier.
 Additionally, in the 'pom' folder, Page Object Model is represented in a very simple form.

 The webdrivers containing in the project may be out of date, in which case you need to update them or download them in a different way than suggested here.
 It's worth noting that the paths of Firefox binaries are hardcoded and may differ from the paths on your system.
-You can check for that in LOCATIONS in "utils/locations.py".
+You can check that in LOCATIONS in "utils/locations.py".

 Verified with versions: python 3.8+, selenium 4.8.2, webdriver-manager 3.8.5, PyAutoGUI 0.9.53, Pillow 9.4.0.